README.md clean up readme 2 revisions

 git clone <repository>

-git checkout -b patchstack/my-feature
+git switch -c patchstack/my-feature

-git commit -m "Part 1: Add helpers"
+git commit -m 'Part 1: Add helpers'

-git commit -m "Part 2: Use helpers in logic"
+git commit -m 'Part 2: Use helpers in logic'

-git push origin patchstack/my-feature
+git push

 To update the stack, you can reorder, squash, or amend commits and then force-push.
 Gitpatch will match the updated commits to the original ones and will update patches as necessary.